MathanRajOlaganathan/credit-card-management-web-app/credit-card-management-rest/Readme.md

 ```bash
 mvn spring-boot:run
 ```
-Alternatively, you can run the built  jar which is  placed under Eebria-Service directory -
+Alternatively, you can run the built  jar which is  placed under credit-card-management-rest directory -

 ```bash
 java -jar target/credit-card-rest-1.0.0.jar